NOT financial advice - seek advice from a professional for your specific situation

 Last reviewed:

 TaxKiln operates on a single principle: we collect nothing about you that we don't structurally need to operate the site.
 No cookies.
 No tracking pixels.
 No email capture.
 No retargeting.
-The free + ungated content isn't a loss-leader for a funnel — it IS the model.
+The free and ungated content isn't a loss-leader for a funnel, it IS the model.
 Below is the complete privacy posture, in plain English.
-Every claim is verifiable — open your browser's network tab while reading this page + you'll see Plausible + nothing else.
+Every claim is verifiable: open your browser's network tab while reading this page and you'll see our own first-party beacon and nothing else.

 The promise

 We collect nothing about you we don't structurally need.
-This isn't aspiration — it's verifiable.
+This isn't aspiration, it's verifiable.
 Every analytics request, every third-party domain TaxKiln loads, every cookie set is visible in your browser's network tab.
-We commit to keeping that list short + auditable.
+We commit to keeping that list short and auditable.

 What we don't have at all

 TaxKiln does not have any of: email capture forms, newsletter signup, 'subscribe for updates' invitations, lead-gen forms, retargeting pixels (no Meta Pixel, no LinkedIn Pixel, no Google Ads tag), affiliate trackers, A/B test variant cookies, session recording (no Hotjar, no FullStory, no Mouseflow), chatbot trackers, behavioural advertising tags, or third-party advertising networks.
-Compare to most UK tax sites which carry 20-40 third-party connections per page load — TaxKiln carries one (Plausible).
+Compare to most UK tax sites which carry 20 to 40 third-party connections per page load.
+TaxKiln carries zero.

 What we therefore can't do